-Notice that the representation in terms of a string of 0 and 1 is not unique; many a times 1, -1 to represent and analyse Boolean functions.
-These representations are similar, most of the time we can move from one representation to another with simple and natural transformations.
+Notice that the representation in terms of a string of 0 and 1 is not unique; many a times 1 and -1 are used to represent and analyse Boolean functions.
+These representations are similar, most of the time we can move from one representation to another with some simple and natural transformations.